midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** What is it called?

-**Lepucki:** It is called The Ghost Network and it’s a fictional nonfiction book about the disappearance of a pop star.
+**Lepucki:** It is called <cite>The Ghost Network</cite> and it’s a fictional nonfiction book about the disappearance of a pop star.
 It’s phenomenal.

 And then I have had students who I’ve worked with just minimally who go on to write their own books without my help.
 I can’t claim any credit.
 We also have students who are publishing short stories, and Chris Daley, who teaches nonfiction, has students who are publishing a lot.
 So we are just going to keep trying to get more students to publish their work.